alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 		'Percentage' : number 'percent'
 		'Minimal spendings': number 'eurocent'
 	}
 	'VAT percentage': number 'percent'
 	'Beverages types': collection ['Beverage type'] {
 		'Beverage type': text
 	}
 	'Tables': collection ['Table number'] {
 		'Table number': text
 		'Seatings': number 'chairs'
 	}
 }
 ```
-When you have moved `Beverages types` and `Tables` to the group `Management`, rebuild your app.
-You'll get some errors saying the compiler can't find certain properties.
-Correct the errors according to the changes made, by adding missing navigation steps such as `.'Management'`.

 The `VAT percentage` will be used for calculating the value added tax (VAT).
 For the `VAT percentage`, we also have to add a numerical type to the `numerical-types` section in the model: